SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-06-xenophobia-agonistes.md

 <a href="{{ site.baseurl }}/images/2024-03-06-xenophobia-agonistes-descheenie-1.jpg"><img src="{{ site.baseurl }}/images/2024-03-06-xenophobia-agonistes-descheenie-1.jpg" width="400" height="258" alt="AZ state rep Eric Descheenie" title="AZ state rep Eric Descheenie" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-What makes it just about the perfect example of finely-tuned, weapons-grade stupidity is when the Trumpists did this to Representative Eric Descheenie.
-He's the handsome, if somewhat aggravated-looking, gentleman shown here.
+What makes it just about the perfect example of finely-tuned, weapons-grade stupidity is when the Trumpists did this to Representative
+[Eric Descheenie](https://en.wikipedia.org/wiki/Eric_Descheenie).
+He's the handsome, if somewhat aggravated-looking, gentleman with the tasteful turquoise earpiece shown here.
 His aggravation is well-earned:
 - First, an angry armed mob of white people attempting to intimidate a _legislator_ should be a major crime.
 This is especially true when armed intimidation is done for political purposes, as the pro-Trump demonstration clearly was.
 - Second, Descheenie is Navajo.
 His immediate family has been there for many centuries.
-  If one looks somewhat more broadly at the other Native American people were ancestral to the Navajo Nation, one can easily argue that his people have been in Americas for [18,000 to 26,000 years](https://en.wikipedia.org/wiki/Native_Americans_in_the_United_States#:~:text=The%202021%20findings%20of%20fossilized%20human%20footprints%20in%20relict%20lake%20sediments%20near%20White%20Sands%20National%20Park%20in%20present%2Dday%20New%20Mexico%20suggest%20a%20human%20presence%20there%20dating%20back%20to%20the%20Last%20Glacial%20Maximum%20(LGM)%2C%20between%2018%2C000%20and%2026%2C000%20years%20ago.%5B36%5D%5B37%5D%5B38%5D) based on hard scientific evidence from archaeological, anthropological, and genetic sources.
+  If one looks somewhat more broadly at the other Native American people were ancestral to the Navajo Nation, one can easily argue that his people have been in the Americas for [18,000 to 26,000 years](https://en.wikipedia.org/wiki/Native_Americans_in_the_United_States#:~:text=The%202021%20findings%20of%20fossilized%20human%20footprints%20in%20relict%20lake%20sediments%20near%20White%20Sands%20National%20Park%20in%20present%2Dday%20New%20Mexico%20suggest%20a%20human%20presence%20there%20dating%20back%20to%20the%20Last%20Glacial%20Maximum%20(LGM)%2C%20between%2018%2C000%20and%2026%2C000%20years%20ago.%5B36%5D%5B37%5D%5B38%5D) based on hard scientific evidence from archaeological, anthropological, and genetic sources.